yanjunzan/TD/README.md

 ### 1. Evaluating the marker density in input files

-We will remove individual with too low marker density(<5 Markers/Mb)
+We will remove individual with too low marker density(<5 Markers/Mb) Please note that the regular expression(gsub) at the thrid line has to match the folder name where the TIGER output is stored
 ```{r eval=FALSE}

 input_folder <-"/home/thibaut/Gallus/Projects/genotypeTIGER/data/with.fam.f2.call2-v2/" # this is a link to the output foler